IronBlood/coding-agent-image/docs/tasks.md

 - [x] Create a real in-container user from `USERNAME`, `UID`, and `GID`.
 - [x] Create the matching home directory for the configured in-container user.
 - [x] Link `claude` under `${HOME}/.local/bin` and add that path to `PATH`.
-- [x] Set the final user-facing image default behavior to start Claude Code as the created user instead of opening a shell.
+- [x] Initially set the user-facing image to start Claude Code as the created user by default (superseded by explicit agent invocation below).
 - [x] Build the user-facing image with host-matching `USERNAME`, `UID`, and `GID` values so files created in bind-mounted directories remain owned by the host user.
 - [x] Write `README.md` as the end-user manual for building and running the shared base image and the user-facing image.